Treaty of London (1604): Treaty

-The first moves towards peace were taken in June 1603, when Juan de Tassis headed a Spanish–Flemish Commission which visited London, seeking truces and mutual good faith.
-Tassis was despatched to England by Philip III of Spain to explore the possibilities for a settlement following Elizabeth's death.
+The first moves towards a treaty were taken in June 1603, when Juan de Tassis headed a Spanish–Flemish Commission which visited London, seeking truces and mutual good faith.
+Tassis was despatched to England by Philip III to explore the possibilities for a settlement following Elizabeth's death.

 Archduke Albert had already sent his envoy Charles de Ligne, prince-count of Arenberg, to London and was joined by Juan de Tassis, in September 1603.
 Although De Tassis lacked full negotiating powers he was active behind the scene the following month in preparation for a settlement.